-(27) When hiring or leasing equipment, the manager must ensure that the supplier has electrically inspected, tested, and tagged the equipment prior to supplying it.
+(27) When hiring or leasing equipment, ensure that the supplier has electrically inspected, tested, and tagged the equipment prior to supplying it.

-(28) Workers and contractors are required to visually inspect the cord and plug of electrical equipment prior to using it.
+(28) Workers and contractors must visually inspect the cord and plug of electrical equipment prior to using it.
 All equipment, cords and sockets are to be placed safely away from water and not touched with wet hands.
 Ensure that it is within test and tag date.